"That's your problem."

 - Quite a few actual family names conform to this pattern, for instance:

-- Armstrong (there is a clan legend about what feat by an ancestor is was commemorated in that name).
+- Armstrong (there are clan legends about what feat by an ancestor was commemorated by that name).

 - Cartwright, Goldsmith, Shoemaker, Wainwright and other names indicating specialized craftsmen.
 Even more than you might think; a lot of last names are from professions that either no longer exist or are at least much less common than they used to be.
 Some examples are Cooper (a person who makes barrels) and Chandler (candle-maker).
 If a surname in English ends in -er there's a good chance that it's this.
 And some are even more obscure—a "reeve" in medieval England was an overseer of the lord's estates who collected and sold the produce grown by the serfs.